-3150 It is important that any irrigation system be well maintained to operate properly.
-Flood irrigated fields 3151 should be appropriately leveled with appropriate width and length of irrigation check to provide for a 3152 uniform application of water.
-Sprinkler systems should be regularly checked for function and be 3153 designed with the right nozzle size for available flow and pressure.
-Systems that can utilize larger 3154 diameter nozzles can reduce droplet size and evaporation loss.
-Length of irrigation set should make use 3155 of soil water holding capacity without incurring excessive tailwater.
-Specialized systems such as Low 3156 Energy Sprinkler Application (LESA) can improve water use efficiency up to 15%.
-Length of irrigation 3157 set should make full use of soil water holding capacity without incurring excessive run-off.
+- It is important that any irrigation system be well maintained to operate properly.
+Flood irrigated fieldsshould be appropriately leveled with appropriate width and length of irrigation check to provide for a - 2869 uniform application of water.
+Sprinkler systems should be regularly checked for function and be - designed with the right nozzle size for available flow and pressure.
+Systems that can utilize larger diameter nozzles can reduce droplet size and evaporation loss.
+Length of irrigation set should mak - diameter nozzles can reduce droplet size and evaporation loss.
+Length of irrigation set should make use of soil water holding capacity without incurring excessive tailwater.
+Specialized systems such as Low - 2873 Energy Sprinkler Application can improve water use efficiency up to 15 percent.
+Length of irrigation set - 2874 should make full use of soil water holding capacity without incurring excessive run-off.

-To optimize efficiency of water use, the amount and timing of irrigation water applied should closely match the amount of water needed by the crop thus maintaining adequate soil moisture for crop growth

-- 3160 while minimizing tail water run-off.
-Effective use of irrigation technology such as soil moisture sensors, - 3161 tracking of evapotranspiration, flow meters etc. are available to help farmers manage irrigation timing - and length of set to get the most of their irrigation system.
-While some of these have been applied in - 3163 Big Valley some are relatively novel.
+To optimize efficiency of water use, the amount and timing of irrigation water applied should closely match the amount of water needed by the crop thus maintaining adequate soil moisture for crop growth while minimizing tail water run-off.
+Effective use of irrigation technology such as soil moisture sensors, tracking of evapotranspiration, flow meters etc. are available to help farmers manage irrigation timing and length of set to get the most of their irrigation system.
+While some of these have been applied in Big Valley some are relatively novel.

-Genetic selection and the continued improvement of forage crop species as has resulted in the increased availability of drought tolerant, heat tolerant, or short-season forage grasses that may provide growers and viable alternatives in certain situations where water availability is otherwise limited.
-Crop selection is often based on the best fit for particular soil depth, soil texture, and water availability in conjunction with value and marketability.
+Genetic selection and the continued improvement of forage crop species has resulted in the increased availability of drought tolerant, heat tolerant, or short-season forage grasses that may provide growers and viable alternatives in certain situations where water availability is otherwise limited.
+Crop selection is often based on the best fit for particular soil depth, soil texture and water availability in conjunction with value and marketability.
 Although Big Valley cropping systems are heavily constrained by climate and growing season, on-going forage crop improvement may provide growers with a wider range of species and variety options.

-- 3171 Overall good agronomic practices in terms of soil fertility, weed control, harvest etc. is critical and 3172 promotes an efficient use of all resources including water.
-Finally, as mentioned in other places in this - 3172 plonotes an effectent use of an resources mendang water.
-Thany, as mentioned in other places in this 3173 plan, agricultural fields and farms provide important wildlife habitat in the valley.
-Irrigated lands are an - 3174 important part of the overall landscape.
-A good example is that flood irrigated pastures are highly valued - 3175 by migratory birds particularly in the spring.
-Emphasis on water efficiency is important but should not - 3176 become such a single-focused objective that other resource values or farm profitability are ignored. - 3177 It should be clear that efficient use of water for irrigated forage crop production is multi-faceted, and - 3178 several small improvements, strategically together to fit on-farm conditions, is the most effective - 3179 approach.
+Overall good agronomic practices in terms of soil fertility, weed control, harvest etc. is critical and promotes an efficient use of all resources including water.
+Finally, as mentioned in other places in this plan, agricultural fields and farms provide important wildlife habitat in the valley.
+Irrigated lands are an important part of the overall landscape.
+A good example is that flood irrigated pastures are highly valued by migratory birds particularly in the spring.
+Emphasis on water efficiency is important but should not become such a single-focused objective that other resource values or farm profitability are ignored.

+It should be clear that efficient use of water for irrigated forage crop production is multi-faceted, and several small improvements, strategically together to fit on-farm conditions is the most effective approach.
 To this end, education outreach via U.C.
-Cooperative Extension, technical support from - 3180 Natural Resources Conservation Service, and cost-share and grant programs are all critical to supporting - 3181 water use efficiency measures.
-Support and incentive programs that have been used and can be further - 3182 expanded upon in Big Valley are listed in Table 9-1 (funding program table).
+Cooperative Extension, technical support from NRCS, and cost-share and grant programs are all critical to supporting water use efficiency measures.
+Support and incentive programs that have been used and can be further expanded upon in Big Valley are listed in Table 9-1 (funding program table).

-3183 9.5.2 Landscaping and Domestic Water Conservation
+2900 9.5.2 Landscaping and Domestic Water Conservation

-While Big Valley is extremely rural, there are opportunities to enhance water conservation among domestic water users as well.
-Particularly with regarding domestic landscaping, use of native drought adapted plants, irrigation timers, effective mulch, and rainwater/snow water catchments can reduce water requirements.
+While Big Valley is extremely rural and economically disadvantaged, there are opportunities to enhance water conservation among domestic water users.
+Particularly regarding domestic landscaping, use of native drought adapted plants, irrigation timers, effective mulch, and rainwater/snow water catchments can reduce water requirements.
 Low water landscaping can also be integrated with homeowner firesafe planning.
-Landscaping guides for homeowners can be distributed at public centers and at regional garden supply stores (Hartin 2014) (California Native Plant Society, 2021).
+Landscaping guides for homeowners can be distributed at public centers and at regional garden supply stores (Hartin et. al. 2014) (California Native Plant Society, 2021).